CB750-Rider/pinewood/README.md

 ### Registration

 The Registration code should be run in the days (maybe even hours) leading up to the race.
-This is were we set up all our entries and check to make sure the cars are set up properly.
+This is were we set up all our entries, the race schedule, and check to make sure the cars are set up properly.

-### Schedule Manager

-This Schedule Manager is not written yet.
-It will let you adjust the auto-generated race schedule.

 ### Timer Simulation